Populism in New Zealand: Modern politics

 New Zealand First has presented a more lasting populist platform.
 Long-time party leader Winston Peters has been characterised by some as a populist who uses anti-establishment rhetoric, though in a uniquely New Zealand style.
 New Zealand First takes a centrist approach to economic issues, typical of populist parties, while advocating conservative positions on social issues.
 Political commentators dispute the party's classification on the ideological spectrum, but state that its dominant attribute is populism.
 The party's strong opposition to immigration, and policies that reflect that position, as well as its support for multiple popular referendums, all typify its broadly populist approach.
 Peters has been criticised for reputedly inciting anti-immigration sentiment and capitalising on immigration fears—he has highlighted the threat of immigration in both economic and cultural terms.
-Some academics, such as John Moore, contend that New Zealand First uses right-wing populist rhetoric, in common with parties such as UKIP in Britain.
+Some academics, such as John Moore, contend that New Zealand First uses populist rhetoric, in common with parties such as UKIP in Britain.

 New Zealand First lost all their seats at the 2020 New Zealand general election.

-The classical liberal and right-libertarian ACT New Zealand party has been described as containing right-wing populist policies on issues such as crime.
-At the 2020 general election, ACT saw its best result to date which some commentators attributed to the leadership of David Seymour and the party benefitting from the collapse in support for NZ First and the National Party.

 In the 2010s and 2020s, numerous parties outside of Parliament emerged with strong, often conspiracy theory-influenced, populist platforms.
 Stuff named Advance New Zealand, the New Conservative Party, New Zealand Public Party, and Vision NZ as parties which "used misinformation and/or divisive far-right rhetoric throughout their 2020 election campaigns."
 However to date none of these parties has been elected to Parliament.

+New Zealand First won 8 seats at the 2023 New Zealand general election and joined the incoming Government.

+Political experts have said that a reason why New Zealand hasn't seen the growth of a far-right populist party like in European nations is because the more moderate New Zealand First takes the political space that a far right party would naturally have (ie. anti-immigration policies).